The Swordlord’s Offer

-You now have two ways to go, but again, it’s a phantom choice, as the door further down the hall is currently locked, so instead head through the nearby door to the southeast to reach the armory.
+You now have two ways to go, but again it’s a phantom choice, as the door further down the hall is currently locked.
+That being the case, head through the nearby door to the southeast [Trickery -1] to reach the armory.

 There’s no one - friend or foe - guarding the place, and survival is your top priority, so you shouldn’t feel any qualms about securing the arms and armor you may need… although if you go wandering around in front of the estate’s owner wearing her armor and wielding her weapons… well, she might not be too pleased.
 If you don’t care about the potential consequences (or trust your silver tongue to get you out of trouble), you can loot a weapon stad, two armor stands and a two chests to obtain a Composite Longbow, a Light Mace, a suit of Banded Mail, a Breastplate, a Tower Shield and a Watchkeeper’s Key.
 If you wish to indulge in as little larceny as possible, just grab the key and leave.